Stella Niagara Preserve

 The Land Conservancy has prepared a Vision Plan to help guide our landscape restoration design and the ongoing stewardship and maintenance of the Stella Niagara Preserve.
 It will inform decisions about public access, as well as activities, programming, and collaborations at the Preserve.
 It will also help guide the creation of interpretive elements and education components, from signage and displays on-site to education and outreach materials about the Preserve.

 Hiring Darrel Morrison – A World-class Nature Preserve

 The Stella Niagara Preserve will be a world-class nature preserve that provides an iconic cultural, natural, and recreational link in the emerging Niagara River Greenway.
-The Land Conservancy has hired nationally renowned restoration landscape architect team of Darrel Morrison and Nancy Aten to create a concept plan for the entire preserve, and to restore prairie grassland and a savannah landscape to a major portion of the site.
-The Land Conservancy will begin implementing the plan in 2016 and will continue this work in 2017.
+The Land Conservancy has hired nationally renowned restoration landscape architect team of Darrel Morrison and Nancy Aten to create a concept plan for the entire preserve, and to restore prairie grassland and a savanna landscape to a major portion of the site.
+The Land Conservancy began implementing the plan in 2016 and will continue this work in 2017.

 This wonderful video from the Library of American Landscape History will help you get to know Darrel and his work:

 This world-class restoration will take time to develop, so please be patient when you visit the preserve.
 At the beginning of the restoration, many non-native invasive species needed to be controlled, which left the site open for new native plants.
 Most of these native plants will take several years to grow to their full size.
 Once they are established, Stella will have a beautiful and diverse ecosystem that requires little maintenance.
 We are still working to establish an expanded trail system for the public to enjoy.
 During this time, some trails may be muddy or closed temporarily.